rki-mf1/covsonar/README.md

 # adding all sequences from 'genomes.fasta' to database 'mydb'
 # using eight cpus
 path/to/covsonar/sonar.py add -f genomes.fasta --db mydb --cpus 8
+# as before, but using a permanent cache directory to store
+# intermediate files
+path/to/covsonar/sonar.py add -f genomes.fasta --db mydb --cpus 8 --cache mycache
 ```